Alignment of Density Maps in Wasserstein Distance: Introduction

 Similar assertions can be made when the two volumes are pure rotations of each other (i.e. when $v=0$ in \eqref{eq:phi1 phi2}).
 Precisely, one can show that \cite[see e.g.][Propositions 1 and 2]{rao2020wasserstein}

 for an in-plane rotation $R_{\theta}$ of angle $\theta$, where $M_p(\phi)$ is the $p$-th moment of $\phi$.
 The corresponding bound for the $L^p$ distance would have an additional factor of $\|\nabla \phi\|_{\infty}$, which could be large and gives a looser control on the change of $L^p$ distance with respect to the magnitude of $\theta$.
-Figure \ref{figure:landscape} plots the loss $F_d(0,R)$ for two distance functions when $R=R_{\gamma}\cdot R_{\beta}$ represents a rotation around the $y$-axis by $\beta\in [-\pi/2,\pi/2]$ followed by a rotation around the $z-$axis by $\gamma\in [-\pi/2,\pi/2]$, for a volume shown in Figure \ref{figure:volumes}.
+Figures \ref{fig:landscape-wemd}-\ref{fig:landscape-eu} plot the loss $F_d(0,R)$ for two distance functions when $R=R_{\gamma}\cdot R_{\beta}$ represents a rotation around the $y$-axis by $\beta\in [-\pi/2,\pi/2]$ followed by a rotation around the $z-$axis by $\gamma\in [-\pi/2,\pi/2]$, for the volume shown in Figure \ref{fig:landscape-vol}.
 Here WEMD denotes the wavelet approximation of $W_1$ that we shall use for computation (see Section \ref{sec:wemd}) and Euclidean stands for the usual $L^2$ distance between vectors.

 We notice that the landscape of the loss associated with WEMD is flatter or has a larger basin of attraction compared with that for the Euclidean distance, which can facilitate the search of the minimizer.
 The narrow basin of attraction in the Euclidean case suggests the necessity of some type of exhaustive search unless the initial guess for gradient-based methods happens to fall in such region.